-Team from ESIEE Paris and Sorbonne University Awarded Grand Prize for Innovative use of MEMS and Mixed-Signal Design in 3D Vibration Energy Harvester Project
+Team from ESIEE Paris and Sorbonne University Awarded Grand Prize in MEMS Design Contest for Innovative Use of MEMS and Mixed-Signal Design in 3D Vibration Energy Harvester Project

 Munich, Germany, May 9, 2018— Cadence Design Systems, Coventor, X-FAB and Reutlingen University announced the grand prize winner of the Global MEMS Design Contest 2018 at CDNLive EMEA 2018, the Cadence® annual user conference.
 A team from ESIEE Paris and Sorbonne University received the grand prize award for designing an innovative MEMS-based energy harvesting product using electrostatic transduction.
 Energy harvesting products can be used in implantable medical devices and other portable electronics that need to operate without an external power source.

-The winning team received a $5,000 cash prize along with a complimentary one-year license of CoventorMP™ MEMS design software.
+The winning team received a $5,000 cash prize along with a complimentary one-year license of CoventorMP ® MEMS design software.
 In addition, X-FAB will fabricate the team’s winning design using the X-FAB XMB10 MEMS manufacturing process.

 The design contest was launched two years ago at the 2016 Design, Automation and Test in Europe (DATE) conference, with the goal of encouraging the development of imaginative concepts in MEMS and mixed-signal design.
 Contest submissions were received from around the world, and three semifinalist teams were selected in February 2018 to compete for the grand prize.
 A panel of industry professionals and respected academics selected the grand prize winner based upon the degree of innovation demonstrated in the hardware and methodology, the novelty of the application, adherence to the design flow and the educational value of the submission.